From ancient history to modern art, explore the city with our list of the 50 best museums and galleries in London.

 No visit to London is complete without checking out its fantastic selection of museums and galleries.
 Here are 50 of the best (in no particular order), from big hitters to quirkier specialist museums.
 You'll see there's one to suit every interest and many of them are free to visit – take your pick, then use the London attractions map to work out how to get there and which one to visit next.

-London's galleries and museums are due to reopen on 17 May at the earliest, following the proposed easing of coronavirus restrictions.
-Check back nearer the time for confirmation and be aware that some venues listed may still be closed after that date.
+London's galleries and museums are due to reopen from 17 May, following the easing of coronavirus restrictions.
+Be aware that some venues listed may still be closed after that date.
 You may also need to book tickets in advance, even if entrance is free.

 Step into the world-famous British Museum and revel in its amazing collection of rare and historic artifacts from around the world.
 Highlights include the Rosetta Stone, Parthenon sculptures and Egyptian mummies.